nusherjk/nusherjk/README.md

 I am Nusher Jamil Kazi.

 Strong in design and integration  with intuitive problem-solving skills.
 Proficient in PYTHON and DJANGO .
 Passionate about implementing and launching new projects.
-Looking for a career as an entry-level software engineer with a reputed firm driven by technology.
+Currently working as an software developer in Mercantile Bank Inhouse Software Development Team in MBL IT Division.

 - 🔭 I’m currently working on ...
 Deep learning, pattern Recognition, Computer vision, Django Rest framework, python.
 - 🌱 I’m currently learning ...
-ReactJS.
+Spring MVC Framework.
 - 📫 How to reach me: ...
 Send me an email nusher.kazi@northsouth.edu

 <!--